How to Whip Up a Scrumptious Vegan Mayonnaise

 - Instead of thickening, the mixture turns more and more runny and translucent when mixing.

 Vegan mayonnaise variations

 Using a vegan mayonnaise base, we can invent fun flavors and colors just by adding some elements.

 - For a purple or rosy color, add a piece of cooked beet.

-- For a green tone, use cooked spinach.
+- To get a green tone, use cooked spinach.
 You’ll end up with a green result with a mild flavor.

-- For a vegetal tartar sauce, you can add the following to the mixture: capers, pickles and onion.
+- For a vegetal tartar sauce, you can add the following to the mixture: capers, olives, pickles, and onion.

 - For a pink mayonnaise, all you need to do is add a little ketchup to the mix, or even better, crushed tomatoes.

-- Baste for vegetables and other baked dishes.
+- As a baste for vegetables and other baked dishes.